edbury/gremlin-camp/src/site/notes/spaces/mosh/GOBLIN.md

 #### How to Get Root Access

-1. Terminal jack to your personal terminal.
+1. Terminal jack to your personal deck.
 2. Backup your OGRE.
 Seriously.
 Don't skip this.
 3. Find a trusted rooting tool or script suited for your OGRE model.
 4. Follow on-screen instructions carefully.